bimzty/bimzty.github.io/README.md

 I was mainly involved in identifying mutational hotspots and capturing the mutation distribution using the Gaussian Process on the SARS-CoV-2 spike protein.

 ### Background & Explain
 Mutational Hotspots are the places on the protein where the mutation frequency is higher than in other places, they are the main consideration for designing experiments and vaccines.
-Furthermore, we would like to capture the regression patterns for this protein, for potential prediction task in future research.
+Furthermore, we would like to capture the regression patterns for this protein, for potential prediction tasks in future research.

 ### 1.1 Applying a weighted average proximity scoring function for identifying hotspots
 Check the 'Identifying hotspots use WAP method' Rmd file.